StelliDev/StelliDev/README.md

 I am a amateur developer from South Korea.

-I usually read books and draw pictures.
-And I am interested in big data and deep learning and computer vision.
+I usually draw pictures and read books.
+And I'm interested in big data and computer vision. :3

 If you want to contact me, please leave me a message! / Discord: test#0000